time2backup/time2backup/docs/user_manual.md

 <a name="upgrade"></a>
 ## Upgrading time2backup
-To upgrade time2backup, download the last version here and just uncompress archive into the same folder.
+To upgrade time2backup, download the last version on the [official website](https://time2backup.github.io), and uncompress the archive into the same folder.
 If your system is asking, choose to overwrite files.